 Attribute Rules view

 Attribute rules are viewed, created, and managed in their own tabular-style view called the Attribute Rules view.
 The Attribute Rules view can be accessed using the context menu of the dataset directly from the Catalog or Contents pane.
-It can also be accessed by clicking the Attribute Rules button on the ribbon; this is available in the Design group on the Data tab when an active layer in the map view is selected or when using the Fields or Subtypes view.
+It can also be accessed by clicking the Attribute Rules button in the Data Design group on the Data tab for a feature layer or Standalone Table tab for a table when an active layer in the map view is selected or when using the Fields or Subtypes view.

-For more details about using this view, see Create and manage attribute rules.
+For details about using this view, see Create and manage attribute rules.

-Attribute rules are created for an input feature class or table as the data owner.
-Rules can be created in the Attribute Rules view using the Add Attribute Rule tool or imported using the Import Attribute Rules tool.
+Attribute rules are created on an input feature class or table.
+To add an attribute rule, the dataset must have GlobalIDs, and for enterprise geodatabases, the operation must be performed as the data owner.
+Additionally, editor tracking must be enabled for batch calculation or validation rules You can create rules in the Attribute Rules view using the Add Attribute Rule tool or the Import Attribute Rules tool.
 Rules can be targeted for specific subtypes in the rule definition.
 This is helpful when you want a rule to only apply to a subset of features in a dataset.

 Note:Adding attribute rules to a dataset impacts backward compatibility: